GENIE-MC-Community/GENIESupport/README.md

 ssh (because it was easier for me to configure at Fermilab).
 If you run into "permission denied" errors, try using the `https` checkout flag, `-s` and see if that works.

-# To-Do

-Build support is included for LHAPDF 6, but installation flags are not exposed yet.
-We need to settle on a new PDF set first.

 ## Contributors